mikeorte/gamified-fitness-tracker/README.md

 - Add friends by username and manage pending friend requests.
 - View integration with wearable devices for live updates.

+### Using Local Storage:

+- The application uses local storage to save user data and progress.
+Ensure your browser settings allow local storage.

 ## HCI Principles

 - **User-Centered Design**: Simple navigation and minimal cognitive load.